 |Performance measurement is integral to any population health management strategy|

-Improving outcomes of the at-risk population requires implementation of a multicomponent chronic care model designed to shift delivery of ambulatory care from acute, episodic, and reactive encounters, to proactive, planned, long-term care.
+The team report that improving outcomes of the at-risk population requires implementation of a multicomponent chronic care model designed to shift delivery of ambulatory care from acute, episodic, and reactive encounters, to proactive, planned, long-term care.

 Performance measurement is integral to any population health management strategy.

-The researchers noted that involves developing and implementing meaningful metrics of different phases of quality of IBD care and measuring them efficiently using modern clinical information systems.
+This involves developing and implementing meaningful metrics of different phases of quality of IBD care and measuring them efficiently using modern clinical information systems.

 Dr Dulai's team concludes, "Such an integrated framework of population health management in IBD will facilitate the delivery of high-value care to patients."